A solid pricing strategy is a key lever to any successful (retail) business.

 Currently, the retail pricing models are still set somewhere between

 b) Hi-Lo -> Hi means regular prices while Lo is discounted sale price.
-If the regular price for end-consumer is 1.39 Eur (=HI) than your discounted price during the weeks of sale could be 0.99 (=LO).
+If the regular price for end-consumer is 1.39 Eur (=HI) then your discounted price during the weeks of sale could be 0.99 (=LO).

-Fueled by data processing power and huge market shifts, the above pricing models are on the verge of the massive change.
+Fueled by data processing power and huge market shifts, the above pricing models are on the verge of massive change.
 Some alternatives have been listed by Ray Gaul from Kantar Consulting in his Linkedin article about future pricing:

-– Personalized Pricing -> one possibility is dynamic pricing known from airlines, the other membership loyalty incentives, subscriptions etc.
+– Personalized Pricing -> one possibility is dynamic pricing known from airlines, the other membership loyalty incentives, subscriptions, etc.

 – Opening Price Points -> marked by limited assortment, limited stock, and rapid rotation